 Do Coated Strings Affect Warmth?

 Much like string core shape, it’s not so much that the coating contributes warmth to your overall sound.
-It is more the case that coated strings reduce brightness, in fact that is the most common complaint in terms of coated strings, they lack brightness.
+It is more the case that coated strings reduce brightness which is the most common complaint in terms of coated strings, they lack brightness.

 Strings and Tone